doughahn/doughahn.io/projects/writer/structured-abstraction.md

 ---

 I collaborated with the founders of a technology studio to help them articulate their vision and ethos.
 We worked on this over several passes collaboratively.
-This content was written in tandem with their site's redesign.
+This content was written in tandem with their site&rsquo;s redesign.

 #### Project Links